The Great Sector and Station Debate

 El Paso’s Claim

-In the annals of the U.S. Border Patrol, two legends have persisted, captivating the imagination of many: the belief that El Paso and Detroit were the inaugural sectors and stations.
-The city of El Paso has long been associated with the birthplace of the U.S. Border Patrol, a claim that has been embraced and celebrated by many.
-This belief was further cemented with the slogan "Where the Legend Began," coined in anticipation of the Border Patrol's 75th anniversary in 1999.
-The phrase captured the popular notion that El Paso was home to the first sector and the first station.
-However, it is indeed true that El Paso was the location of the first National Border Patrol Training School, a significant milestone in the Border Patrol's history.
-This fact became a symbol of El Paso's perceived pioneering role in the Border Patrol's history, a claim that has been passed down through generations.
+The city of El Paso has long been associated with the birthplace of the Border Patrol, a claim that has been embraced and celebrated by many within the Patrol.
+This belief was reinforced in 1999 with the slogan “Where the Legend Began,” created to commemorate the Patrol’s 75th anniversary.
+The phrase captured the enduring notion that El Paso was home to both the first sector and the first station.

 Detroit’s Claim

-The history of the first Border Patrol sectors—referred to as sub-districts at the time—is complex and varies depending on historical sources.
-Some records, such as the research compiled by retired Deputy Chief Patrol Agent Joe Banco, indicate that 30 sub-districts were established on July 1, 1924.
-However, other documents suggest that 32 sub-districts were created that same year under the decentralized Immigration Service.
-The broader immigration enforcement system at the time was organized into 35 districts, many of which contained sub-districts, forming the early structure that evolved into the modern Border Patrol sectors.
+The history of the first Border Patrol sectors—referred to as sub-districts at the time—is complex and varies depending on the historical source.
+Some research, including that compiled by retired Deputy Chief Patrol Agent Joseph Banco, indicates that 30 sub-districts were established on July 1, 1924, when the Border Patrol officially began operations.
+However, other historical documents suggest that 32 sub-districts were created that same year under the decentralized Immigration Service.

 El Paso’s Claim

-In the annals of the U.S. Border Patrol, two legends have persisted, captivating the imagination of many: the belief that El Paso and Detroit were the inaugural sectors and stations.
-The city of El Paso has long been associated with the birthplace of the U.S. Border Patrol, a claim that has been embraced and celebrated by many.
-This belief was further cemented with the slogan "Where the Legend Began," coined in anticipation of the Border Patrol's 75th anniversary in 1999.
-The phrase captured the popular notion that El Paso was home to the first sector and the first station.
-However, it is indeed true that El Paso was the location of the first National Border Patrol Training School, a significant milestone in the Border Patrol's history.
-This fact became a symbol of El Paso's perceived pioneering role in the Border Patrol's history, a claim that has been passed down through generations.
+The city of El Paso has long been associated with the birthplace of the Border Patrol, a claim that has been embraced and celebrated by many within the Patrol.
+This belief was reinforced in 1999 with the slogan “Where the Legend Began,” created to commemorate the Patrol’s 75th anniversary.
+The phrase captured the enduring notion that El Paso was home to both the first sector and the first station.

 Detroit’s Claim

-The history of the first Border Patrol sectors—referred to as sub-districts at the time—is complex and varies depending on historical sources.
-Some records, such as the research compiled by retired Deputy Chief Patrol Agent Joe Banco, indicate that 30 sub-districts were established on July 1, 1924.
-However, other documents suggest that 32 sub-districts were created that same year under the decentralized Immigration Service.
-The broader immigration enforcement system at the time was organized into 35 districts, many of which contained sub-districts, forming the early structure that evolved into the modern Border Patrol sectors.
+The history of the first Border Patrol sectors—referred to as sub-districts at the time—is complex and varies depending on the historical source.
+Some research, including that compiled by retired Deputy Chief Patrol Agent Joseph Banco, indicates that 30 sub-districts were established on July 1, 1924, when the Border Patrol officially began operations.
+However, other historical documents suggest that 32 sub-districts were created that same year under the decentralized Immigration Service.

 The Myth of the First Station